emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 Running Emscripten
 ==================

-You can now compile your first C++ file to JavaScript.
+You can now compile your first C/C++ file to JavaScript.

 First, lets have a look at the file to be compiled: **hello_world.c**.
 This is the simplest test code in the SDK, and as you can see, all it does is print "hello, world!" to the console and then exit.